 Conditions of use for press material of Messe Stuttgart

-All images can only be used by publishing companies and journalists for editorial purposes within the scope of reporting about Messe Stuttgart, its subsidiaries and events including guest events and congresses.
+All images can only be used by publishing companies and journalists for editorial purposes within the scope of reporting about Messe Stuttgart, its subsidiaries and events including guest events and congresses on the grounds of Messe Stuttgart.
 Any other use (for advertising purposes) is only permitted with the prior written consent of Messe Stuttgart (to be obtained via presse(at)messe-stuttgart.de).
 A disassociation or other modification of the images is not permitted.
 “Photo: Messe Stuttgart” must be specified as the source.

 We kindly request a complimentary copy or link to a publication be sent to: Landesmesse Stuttgart GmbH, Messepiazza 1, 70629 Stuttgart, GERMANY, presse(at)messe-stuttgart.de.

 Ever since it started, INTERVITIS INTERFRUCTA has been an international platform for exchanges between scientists, politicians and practical experts.
 Leading manufacturers form the core of the event where they present their latest developments for the wine industry.
 The project managers are now adapting both the regular cycle of the leading trade fair and the underlying concept to the needs of the industry.